 - Toss a 1/4 cup of apple cider vinegar over the bones a half hour before cooking.
 The acid helps leach the minerals out of the bones, resulting in a healthier end product.

 - Save the skins of onions and garlic.
 You know how we usually toss out the skins, either to the garbage or compost pile?
 We should be saving them to use in stock or soups.
 I had no idea the skins had more nutritional value than the actual onion or garlic, but NaturalKids has a great article on why we should be using the onion and garlic skins.
-I had no clue about using the skins until some awesome peeps on our Facebook page shared with me on when I shared a picture of making bone broth on our woodstove.
-Thanks for sharing your knowledge!
+Plus, the skins of yellow or red onions gives your broth a beautiful deep color.

 - Save veggie scraps and ends, too.
 When you're peeling your carrots, save the skins and tops in a ziplock freezer bag.
 Chopping celery?
-Save the leaves and tips!
+Save the leaves and ends!
+Peeling an onion or garlic?
 You get the idea.
-Anytime you have a few herbs leftover, toss them in your freezer bag.
+Anytime you have a few herbs left over, toss them in your freezer bag.
 When the bag is full, you're ready to make broth.

 - Store it in the freezer until you have enough.
 I keep a few bags in the freezer to put small bits of vegetables (and now skins) until I have enough to add to a batch of stock.
 Same goes with the carcass and bones.
 It all goes into the freezer until I'm out of broth or have enough to make another batch.